 Launch Microsoft Test Runner client from Test Hub with data collectors

 You can now choose your data collectors & build to associate with the test run (Figure 71), and launch the Microsoft Test Runner 2017 (client) in a performant way from Test hub, without having to configure them in Microsoft Test Manager client.
-The Microsoft Test Runner will be launched without opening the entire Microsoft Test Manager shell and will shut-down on completion of the test execution.
+The Microsoft Test Runner launches without opening the entire Microsoft Test Manager shell and will shut-down on completion of the test execution.

 For more information, see Run tests for desktop apps.